In the digital marketing world, there are several popular acronyms that your marketing agency uses or that you may see online.

 1. Google My Business (GMB)

 Our team talks about Google My Business a lot, so take note of this acronym if you’re a RevLocal client!
 GMB is a free tool that keeps your business’s online presence organized across Google, including in the Search and Maps sections.
-Become a GMB expert by checking out this blog or this infographic.
+Become a GMB expert by checking out this infographic.

 2. Cost Per Click (CPC)